 After graduating college in North Carolina, Jessica moved to Massachusetts, where she obtained her Master’s degree in Horn Performance at the New England Conservatory.

-Today, in addition to being a soloist and performing with orchestras, Jessica enjoys teaching horn, piano, and being a chamber musician.
-Her hobbies include traveling and running; she dreams of one day being able to run the Boston Marathon!
+Today, Jessica is a member of the US Army, performing with the 215th Army Band of Massachusetts.
+In addition to being a soloist and performer, Jessica enjoys teaching horn, piano, and being a chamber musician.
+Her hobbies include traveling and running marathons!

-Learn more about Jessica in her Teacher Feature.
+Learn more about our French Horn and Piano teacher Jessica Appolinario in her Teacher Feature.

 Biography: Boston-based musician, Jessica Appolinario started learning the piano when she was 4 years old.
 Music was always a big part of her childhood, so after picking up the French Horn when she was 8, she knew that she wanted to be a musician for the rest of her life.